User Guide

 Import Your First Signals

-Go to Settings → Integrations and upload a CSV of customer feedback, connect a webhook, or set up a direct integration with Zendesk, Intercom, Gong, Amplitude, Slack, or GitHub.
+Upload a CSV of customer feedback from the Signals page or Settings → Integrations.
+You can also connect a webhook or set up a direct integration with Zendesk, Intercom, Gong, Amplitude, Slack, or GitHub from Integrations.

 6. 6